An ad-free and cookie-free webpage by FactorPad

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Campbell Soup Co. engages in manufacture and marketing of convenience food products such as soup, simple meals, snacks, and healthy beverages.
-It operates through the following segments: Meals and Beverages, International Biscuits and Snacks, and Campbell Fresh.
+It operates through the following segments: Meals and Beverages, and Snacks.
 The Meals and Beverages segment includes the retail and food service businesses in the U.S., Canada and Latin America.
-The International Biscuits and Snacks segment offers Pepperidge Farm cookies, crackers, bakery and frozen products in U.S. retail, Arnott's biscuits in Australia and Asia Pacific, and Kelsen cookies globally.
-The Campbell Fresh segment consists of Bolthouse Farms fresh carrots, carrot ingredients, refrigerated beverages and refrigerated salad dressings, Garden Fresh Gourmet salsa, hummus, dips and tortilla chips, and the U.S. refrigerated soup business.
+The Snacks segment offers Pepperidge Farm cookies, crackers, bakery and frozen products in U.S. retail, Arnott's biscuits in Australia and Asia Pacific, and Kelsen cookies globally.
 The company was founded on November 23, 1922 and is headquartered in Camden, NJ.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.